 About the strategy

-THB International Micro Cap is a long-only, quantitative strategy with a qualitative overlay.
-The strategy seeks to exploit inefficiencies amongst international micro cap companies.
+THB International Micro Cap strategy seeks to exploit inefficiencies amongst international micro cap companies.
 These are companies domiciled in developed markets outside the US but including Australia.
 THB uses a series of proprietary quantitative screening tools, developed over 10 years within their fundamental US Micro Cap strategy, to filter the international universe (which includes all common stock listed within these countries’ primary exchanges) into an investable subset of securities.
 From this subset, THB creates a lower-risk and low turnover portfolio in the most inefficient and under-invested segment of the non-US equity market.

-2. Thomson Horstmann & Bryant, Inc. is exempt from the requirement to hold an Australian Financial Services License under the Corporations Act 2001 (Cth) in respect of the financial services it provides to Wholesale Clients, and is not licensed to provide financial services to retail clients, in Australia.
+2. THB Asset Management is exempt from the requirement to hold an Australian Financial Services License under the Corporations Act 2001 (Cth) in respect of the financial services it provides to Wholesale Clients, and is not licensed to provide financial services to retail clients, in Australia.
 Thomson Horstmann & Bryant, Inc. is regulated by the Securities and Exchange Commission of the United States of America (US) under US laws, which differ from Australian laws. ↵ Return to the reference